survivejs/react-book/manuscript/authoring_libraries.md

 Most of the magic happens thanks to `devtool` and `output` declarations.
 In addition I have set up `externals` as I want to avoid bundling React into my library.
 Instead if will be loaded as an external dependency using the naming defined in the mapping.

-## NPM Lifecycle Hooks
+## npm Lifecycle Hooks

-NPM provides various lifecycle hook that can be useful.
+npm provides various lifecycle hook that can be useful.
 Let's say you are authoring a React component using Babel and some of its goodies.
-Even though you could let `package.json` *main* field point at the UMD version as generated above, this won't be ideal for those who consume it through NPM.
+Even though you could let `package.json` *main* field point at the UMD version as generated above, this won't be ideal for those who consume it through npm.

-It is better to generate a ES5 compatible version of the package for NPM consumers.
+It is better to generate a ES5 compatible version of the package for npm consumers.
 This can be achieved using **babel** cli tool:

 ```bash
 babel ./lib --out-dir ./dist-modules